-APPEARANCE: Red, pink, purple or white with circular or elongated shapes.
+APPEARANCE: Red, pink, purple, or white with circular or elongated shapes.

-PREPARATION: Peel and thinly slice.
+PREPARATION: Thinly slice.
 Use as a garnish in salads, add to soups or stews, or sauté with butter and seasonings for 2-3 minutes.

 TURNIPS

 APPEARANCE: A mix of purple, white, or multi-colored with a circular or elongated shape.